percona/k8sps-docs/docs/options.md

 * `max_connections`

-If Percona Server for MySQL Pod limits are defined, then limits values are used to calculate these options.
-If Percona Server for MySQL Pod limits are not defined, auto-tuning is not done.
+If Percona Server for MySQL container resource limits are defined, then limits values are used to calculate these options.
+If Percona Server for MySQL container resource limits are not defined, auto-tuning is not done.

 Also, starting from the Operator 0.4.0, there is another way of auto-tuning.
 You can use `"{{containerMemoryLimit}}"` as a value in `spec.mysql.configuration`